DependableSystemsLab/LLTFI/README.md

 ### Running tests: ###
 Running all regression tests after installation is highly recommended.
 Note that you may encounter some error messages during the fault injection stage.
 This is normal.
-Once all tests have completed and they all passed, LLFI is correctly installed.
+Once all tests have been completed and they all passed, LLFI is correctly installed.

-For complete test of whole of LLFI, please use LLFI test suite and refer to wiki page: [Test suite for regression test](https://github.com/DependableSystemsLab/LLFI/wiki/Test-Suite-for-Regression-Test) for details.
+For complete test of whole of LLFI, please use LLFI test suite and refer to the wiki page: [Test suite for regression test](https://github.com/DependableSystemsLab/LLFI/wiki/Test-Suite-for-Regression-Test) for details.

 <!--
 VirtualBox Image